whiveio/whive/WHIVE_PROTOCOL_YELLOW_PAPER.md

 **The UNCLAIMED rewards shall be distributed as follows:**

-1. 50% for the Founders of the protocol
+1. 50% for the Founders/Developers of the protocol
 2. 30% towards operations and maintenance of Foundation in a Legal Jurisdiction
 3. 10% for Founding Contributors
 4. 10% towards the Contributors

 The Foundation with its allocation of unclaimed Whive rewards, shall also fund solar-powered innovations that use the Whive protocol to build Green energy solutions globally!

-The Whive Community (of users) is entitled to responsibly mine, stake, and trade their own Rewards.
+The Whive Community (of users) is entitled to responsibly mine, and trade their own Rewards.

 The Whive Community is governed by the Whive Code of Conduct.